petros-d/docs/docs/configure-deployment.md

 For the Private Beta Program, all Celery Workers assume the same resources.
 If you set Worker Resources to 10 AU, for example, your Deployment may scale up to 3 Celery Workers at any given time using 10 AU each for a total of 30 AU (0.3 CPU, 1.125 GB Memory).
 We recommend 10 AU as the default.

-The ability to set minimum or maximum number of Workers is coming soon.
+The ability to set minimum and/or maximum number of Workers is coming soon.

 ### Worker Grace Period